Soft gluon resummation for associated squark-electroweakino production at the LHC: Soft gluon resummation

 where the capitalised index $I$ labels the quark generation, the lower-case index $j$ refers to the squark eigenstate and the index $k$ is related as above to the electroweakino eigenstate.
 The definitions of the various left- and right-handed couplings $L^{(')}$ and $R^{(')}$ are provided in Refs.~\cite{Haber:1984rc,Gunion:1984yn,1604.01023}.
 Using arbitrary squark mixings and mass eigenstates opens the possibility to study SUSY flavour violation~\cite{Bozzi:2005sy,Bozzi:2007me, Fuks:2008ab,Fuks:2011dg,DeCausmaecker:2015yca,Chakraborty:2018rpn}.
 The total spin- and colour-averaged squared amplitude then reads

 The NLO corrections to this cross section are well-known \cite{1108.1250,1907.04898,2110.04211}.
-They involve one-loop self-energy, vertex and box corrections interfering with tree-level diagrams, as well as squared real gluon and quark emission diagrams, from which intermediate on-shell squark and gluino resonant contributions have to be subtracted to avoid spoiling the convergence of the perturbative series~\cite{Gavin:2013kga,Hollik:2012rc}.
-We have calculated the full NLO cross section using dimensional regularisation of ultraviolet (UV) and infrared (IR) divergences, on-shell renormalisation for all squark and gluino masses and wave functions, and $\overline{\text{MS}}$ renormalisation for the couplings with the exception of the strong coupling $g_s$.
-The latter is renormalised by subtracting, at zero-momentum transfer, all massive particle contributions and $\overline{\text{MS}}$ contributions of all massless particles from the gluon self-energy~\cite{Collins:1978wz,Bardeen:1978yd,Marciano:1983pj}.
+They involve one-loop self-energy, vertex and box corrections interfering with tree-level diagrams, as well as squared real gluon and quark emission diagrams, from which intermediate on-shell squark and gluino resonant contributions have to be subtracted to avoid spoiling the predictivity of the NLO calculation and double-counting contributions to squark-pair production and gluino-electroweakino associated production with the corresponding subsequent decays~\cite{Gavin:2013kga,Hollik:2012rc}.
+We have calculated the full NLO cross section using dimensional regularisation of ultraviolet (UV) and infrared (IR) divergences as well as on-shell renormalisation for all squark and gluino masses and wave functions.
+The strong coupling constant is renormalised in the five-flavour $\overline{\text{MS}}$ scheme after explicitly decoupling the heavier coloured particles from its running~\cite{Collins:1978wz,Bardeen:1978yd,Marciano:1983pj}, which leaves the running determined only by the lightest coloured particles as it is usually done in global determinations of PDFs.
 In order to avoid the violation of SUSY invariance by the introduction of a mismatch between the strong coupling $g_s$ and the quark-squark-gluino Yukawa coupling $\hat g_s$ at one loop, we shift $\hat g_s$ by a finite contribution, allowing us to restore SUSY and to make use of the above-mentioned renormalisation scheme~\cite{hep-ph/9308222}.

 Real and virtual contributions are combined with the help of the dipole subtraction method to cancel infrared and collinear divergences~\cite{hep-ph/9605323,hep-ph/0201036,hep-ph/0011222}.
 This method splits the pure NLO cross section into separately finite virtual and real contributions and a collinear counterterm consisting of two insertion operators $\mathbf P$ and $\mathbf K$,